asciisummmer/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-_Answer for exercices to learn linux bash command_
+_Answer to challenges to learn linux bash command_